mdheller/secure-xgboost/doc/parameter.rst

     1 (warning), 2 (info), 3 (debug).
 Sometimes XGBoost tries to change configurations based on heuristics, which is displayed as warning message.
     If there's unexpected behaviour, please try to increase value of verbosity.

-* ``nthread`` [default to maximum number of threads available if not set]

-  - Number of parallel threads used to run XGBoost

 * ``disable_default_eval_metric`` [default=0]